anavarro9731/soap/src/readme.md

 - YourAPi.Tests, this project contains unit tests that exercise the message pipeline using various messages.

 We will discuss each of these project types and their associated classes in detail.

+### Important Security Considerations

+It's probably best highlight these at the top so failing to read the whole document will not result in missing these considerations.
+1. By Default the AuthLevel in the config is set to None.
+To secure your endpoints you need to change this.
+2. The GetBlob and AddBlob endpoints are secured by SAS tokens for builtin functions, but even this does not

 ## YourApi.Constants